revou-fsse-5/module-4-ciceiy/registration-form/README.md

 ### 5. Access Application

-- Open browser and visit http://localhost:3000 to access the react application.
+- Open browser and visit your local host to access the react application.
-- A small trivia, JSON Server and React Server are run in a different server.
-For JSON, I use 3001, and for React will be automatically start in 3000.
-It's important to make the JSON run!

 ## Technologies Used